Mathilde Krim Fellowships in Biomedical Research

 Applicants must:

-• Hold a research or clinical doctorate completed between three and six years prior to August 25, 2022*
+• hold a research or clinical doctorate completed between three and six years prior to February 4, 2025*;

-• Be positioned to secure an independent research position no later than July 2025
+• be positioned to secure an independent research position no later than January 1, 2028;

-• Be the first author on significant publications in leading peer-reviewed journals
+• be the first author on at least one impactful publication in a leading peer-reviewed journal;

-• Be affiliated with a nonprofit research institution anywhere in the world
+• be affiliated with a nonprofit research institution anywhere in the world; and

-• Be mentored by an experienced investigator at the same institution who: (a) is qualified to oversee the proposed research; (b) has successfully supervised postdoctoral fellows; and (c) is at the associate professor level or higher.
+• be mentored by an experienced investigator at the same institution who: (a) is qualified to oversee the proposed research; (b) has successfully supervised postdoctoral fellows.

-*The three- to six-year eligibility window starts from the date the most recent doctoral degree was completed.
+*The three- to six-year eligibility window (with allowances for medical and family leave and military service) starts from the date the most recent doctoral degree was completed.
 E.g., the window for Ph.D. candidates starts from the date of successful dissertation defense; the window for M.D., Ph.D. candidates starts with the most recent of the internship completion or successful dissertation defense dates.

 Submission Requirements and Deadlines

-Prospective applicants must complete a letter of intent (LOI) using an online portal.
+Prospective applicants must register and then complete a letter of intent (LOI) using an online portal.
+Registrants will receive complete information about LOI requirements.
+There is no penalty if you register and decide not to submit.

-Registrations must be submitted no later than 3:00 PM EDT on September 26, 2022.
-You will receive portal login details and LOI forms.
+Registrations must be submitted no later than 3:00 PM EDT on March 19, 2025.
+You will receive portal login details, LOI instructions, and forms.
 Deadline extensions will not be allowed.

 Step 2: Log in to the portal to complete the LOI and upload required forms, including:

-• Fellow’s Biographical Sketch and Mentor’s Biographical Sketch and List of Fellows Supervised
+• Fellow and Mentor’s Biographical Sketches and Mentor’s List of Fellows Supervised

 • Resources and Environment Form